 Fact sheets and guidance notes in relation to financial reporting under the RO Act are provided on the Fair Work Commission website.
-Further, the General Manager's updated Reporting Guidelines that apply to all financial reports prepared on or after 30 June 2014 are also available on the website which includes a webinar presentation on the Reporting Guidelines.
+Further, the General Manager's updated Reporting Guidelines that apply to all financial reports prepared on or after 30 June 2014 are also available on the website supported by a webinar presentation.

-The Fair Work Commission has also developed a model set of financial statements.
-There is no requirement to use this model but it may be a useful resource to ensure compliance with the RO Act, the Reporting Guidelines and the Australian Accounting Standards.
-All of the above information can be accessed through our website under Financial Reporting.
+The Fair Work Commission has developed a model set of financial statements.
+It is not obligatory to use this model but it is a useful resource to ensure compliance with the RO Act, the Reporting Guidelines and the Australian Accounting Standards.
+The model statement and other resources can be accessed through our website under Financial Reporting in the Compliance and Governance section.